amarino1979/interview_front/README.md

     - found a solution on stackoverflow: https://stackoverflow.com/questions/53582878/aws-ec2-sudo-apt-get-command-not-found-error

     but found that upon implementation I could install Node but the other packages were requiring "yum" instead of apt-get in curl requests.
+Also, tried to use npm install [dependency-name] but that wouldn't work either.
 Because of time I switched to designing and implementing app components in Github on localhost instead of trying to build in the aws environment for now.
 Will readdress the issure if I have time.

 ### Mock-ups for app
     - Though the project is not final, this is a visual representation of my thinking and direction for task: